cungnv/exactdata/index.md

                 <h2>About exactdata.io</h2>
                 <p>
                     <b>
-                    At exactdata.io, with more than 8 years in the industry, we have all the skills, cloud-based platform to deliver exactly the data you need, from any website, at any scale.
-We're second to none in terms of quality, flexibility and fast turnaround.
+                    At exactdata.io, with more than 8 years in the industry, we possess the skills, experiences, and a cloud-based platform to deliver exactly the data you need, from any website, at any scale.
                     </b>
                 </p>